ITMan-1/devops_project/README.md

    Jenkins is configured to automatically trigger builds when there is a new commit or pull request merged into the repository.

 3. **Build Code**:
    Jenkins pulls the code and uses **Maven** to compile and build the code.
-Once the build is successful, the generated artifacts (such as Docker images) are stored.
+Once the build is successful, the generated artifacts are stored.

 4. **Copy Artifacts**:
    The artifacts are copied to the deployment server using **Ansible**.
 This process is automated to ensure fast and reliable delivery.